 - ripper - fantastic (You have a ripper of a city.)

-- sheila - woman (That sheila over there.)
+- sheila - woman (Go talk to that sheila over there.)

 - she’ll be right - everything will be okay (Don’t worry, mate.
 She’ll be right.)